-Although I’ll never suggest that you switch to reusable cloth toilet paper, there is money to be saved by letting go of most other disposable products.
+Although I’ll never suggest that you switch to reusable cloth toilet paper, there is money to be saved by letting go of many other disposable products.
 You might be tempted by the pictures of pretty reusable paper towels on Pinterest, but it doesn’t have to be so complicated.
-Launderable rags made from stained old T-shirts or ratty old towels make perfect paper towel replacements, and can be stored out of sight.
-Then bust out those cloth napkins and dish towels and you’ll be set!
+Launderable rags made from stained old T-shirts or ratty old towels make perfect paper towel replacements and can be stored out of sight.
+Then bust out those cloth napkins and dish towels, and you’ll be set!

 Stop buying facial tissue.
-Grab a stack of handkerchiefs from grandpa’s estate for the occasional sniffle and upgrade to a roll of toilet paper when you’ve got a genuine cold.
+Grab a stack of handkerchiefs from grandpa’s estate for the occasional sniffle, and upgrade to a roll of toilet paper when you’ve got a genuine cold.

-Fix instead of replace
+Fix Instead of Replace

 If you’re broke, it’s time to start repairing instead of replacing your stuff.
 Let go of broken things being an excuse to treat yourself to something new.
-So get out that super-glue, dust off that sewing kit and familiarize yourself with the endless number of YouTube videos that can walk you through even the most complicated of repair processes.
+Instead, get out that super-glue, dust off that sewing kit and familiarize yourself with the endless number of YouTube videos that can walk you through even the most complicated of repair processes.

 If you’re struggling to make ends meet it’s time to take a cold

 carbonated hard look at the money you’re spending on beverages.
-This might be a painful step, but extreme frugality takes sacrifice and it’s hard to justify soda and alcohol when having enough money for living expenses is unsure.
+This might be a painful step, but extreme frugality takes sacrifice, and it’s hard to justify soda and alcohol when having enough money for living expenses is unsure.
 So brew up a batch of iced tea and raise a toast to frugality.

 Whether you hang a clothesline in your backyard or set up a clothing rack for indoor/outdoor use, you can save big money by air drying your laundry.
-And as an added bonus, your clothing will last longer and you won’t accidentally set stains with the high heat of a dryer.
+And as an added bonus, your clothing will last longer, and you won’t accidentally set stains with the high heat of a dryer.